neondatabase/website/content/guides/pulse.md

 TODO - describe

-## Obtain short-lived signed URL for conversations using ElevenLabs
+## Generating a Signed URL for ElevenLabs Conversationss

-Create a file named ... - TODO
+To create a secure access between user and AI (powered by ElevenLabs), create a new file named `route.ts` in the `app/api/i` directory with the following code:

 ```tsx
 // File: app/api/i/route.ts